coopp/hlsl-specs/proposals/0016-c-interface-compiler-library.md

 ## Architecture
 This section describes the architecture choices for building the shader compiler library.
-It will cover what libraries are to be built and added to and some calling pattern choices for the c-style api.
+It will cover what library module is to be built and some calling pattern choices for the c-style api.

-There will also be an additional section that touches on an out of process design proposal (compiler services) which moves compilation to a sandbox process.
-That design could be used for compilations of other languages.
+There is also an additional section that touches on an out of process design proposal which moves compilation to a sandbox process.

 ### Why have a library at all?
 Why not just run clang.exe yourself?
 Before diving into the library details we should discuss why we even need a library at all.
-Why can't clients just execute the clang.exe with options and compile their shaders that way.
-That is a valid scenario and will be used for sure.
+Why can't clients just execute clang with some options and compile their shaders?
+They can and will.
+Running clang.exe is a mainline supported scenario but we need more to support additional features like Include Handlers which are supported by the DXC COM-base DXC library today.

-It is well known that launching processes on Windows is expensive and has performance impacts on toolchains that compile a lot of shaders.
-A library enables clients to perform multiple compilations from a single process.
-This is how the DXC COM based compiler library is used today.

-#### Include Handlers (required)
-A design requirement that cannot be satisfied with just executing a command is include handlers.
-An include handler is a way for clients to hook into the compilation process and dynamically load dependencies when needed.
+[Include Handlers](#include-handlers) are a way for clients to hook into the compilation process and load include dependencies on demand as needed.
-The COM based DXC library supports this feature and we have already been asked by a Game Studio to ensure this new design supports it.
-See [Include Handlers](#include-handlers) for more details.

 ### Where should this library be built?
+I see two possible options where the hlsl compiler library could live.
+Both options have pros and cons listed.

 #### Option 1: libClang
-We could add this library's apis to the existing libClang library.
+We could add the new compiler library apis to the existing libClang library.
 Clang already provides a c interface to clang via the libClang library.
-This library currently is descibed as providing facilities for parsing source code into an abstract syntax tree (AST), loading already-parsed ASTs, traversing the AST, associating physical source locations with elements within the AST, and other facilities that support Clang-based development tools.
+This library currently is described as providing facilities for parsing source code into an abstract syntax tree (AST), loading already-parsed ASTs, traversing the AST, associating physical source locations with elements within the AST, and other facilities that support Clang-based development tools.

 Pros:
 * This is already a well known library that focuses on providing a C interface for clang.
-Adding compilation here could "just fit".
+Adding new apis for compilation here could "just fit".
-* There is an established design pattern that we can follow.
+* There are established design patterns in this library that we can follow.

 Cons:
-* This library seems really focused on interacting with and manupulating the AST and walking deeper details of compilation behaviors.
-It doesn't go anywhere near providing highlevel outputs like executables or linkable objects.
+* This library is currently focused on working with and manipulating the AST and gathering deeper details of compilation behaviors.
-* Would adding compilation here add confusion to this libary?
+* Adding compilation support here could add confusion to this library
+* Consumers of libClang today would get hlsl specific things they might not want.

 #### Option 2: libHlsl
-We could build a new library to hold the code that provides apis that work with hlsl specific things.
-Compilation, reflection data, etc.  This would also follow the design approach that libClang provides to match other c style apis.
+We could build a new library to hold the code that supports compilation and other services like reflection, etc. This library would also follow the established design patterns present in libClang as a consistent c api approach is welcomed.

 Pros:
+* HLSL specific code will be in one place and able to be selectively chosen/ excluded if necessary.
+It will be really clear that linking to this library gives you hlsl-specific support.
-* Allow the design to expand a bit beyond possible libClang designs if needed.
+* Expand beyond the base design patterns a bit if needed.

 Cons:
-* Moving away from what we are trying to do with unifying compilers under a single clang family.
+* Moves away from what we are trying to do with unifying compilers under a single clang family of apis.
-* Might not recieve much attention from contributors if tucked away from mainline clang c apis.
+* Could get ignored by other contributors because of it being tucked away from mainline clang c apis.

 ### Is Out-of-process support required?

+It is well known that process launching processes on Windows is expensive and has performance impacts on toolchains that compile a lot of shaders.
+A library that enables clients to perform multiple compilations from a single reusable process could be quite useful and save on launch/teardown costs.

+Linux operating systems do not have this process creation overhead and can do creative things like use fork() which enables execution of code in a separate process already associated with the calling process.

-Most lbraries consumed by clang tooling are linked and called in-process unless the developer creates their own out-of-process system forming a new system.
+Most libraries built/consumed by developers from clang are linked and used in-process.
+A developer could create their own out-of-process system and host a library if needed.

 One exception is the ORC JIT library.
-It is designed to provide a modular API for building JIT compilers.
+ORC is designed to provide a modular API for building JIT compilers.
 [ORC documentation](https://llvm.org/docs/ORCv2.html).

+The JIT system is an out-of-process system and is an example of how to build an out-of-process api.

+The ORC library of code could be a good resource or even a starting point if we proceed to create an out-of-process system.

 ORC is composed of the following libraries along with other llvm libraries:
 * LLVMOrcJIT